Bill Melton: California Angels and Cleveland Indians

-He was traded along with Steve Dunning from the White Sox to the Angels for Jim Spencer and Morris Nettles on December 11, 1975.
+On December 11, 1975 Melton was traded along with Steve Dunning from the White Sox to the California Angels for Jim Spencer and Morris Nettles.
 Expected to become the new designated hitter, Melton was the second right-handed power batter along with Bobby Bonds to have been obtained by the Angels that day.
 His production continued to decrease as he hit .208 with 6 home runs in 118 games and he clashed with the manager Dick Williams.
-Following the 1976 season, he was traded again, this time to the Indians for a player to be named later (ultimately relief pitcher Stan Perzanowski) and cash.
+Following the 1976 season, he was traded again, this time to the Cleveland Indians, for a player to be named later (ultimately relief pitcher Stan Perzanowski) and cash.
 After appearing in only 50 games for the Indians in 1977, hitting only .241 with no home runs, he retired following the season.